Spectral shift via "lateral" perturbation: Examples and applications

 The relation to previous results comes from the fact that $H(\alpha)$ can be represented as

 where $\gamma$ is adjusted so that $P(0)f = 0$ for a given eigenfunction $f$.
 The matrix $S$ is a Schr\"odinger operator on the tree shown in Fig.~\ref{fig:lasso}, bottom left.
 It was established by Fiedler \cite{Fie_cmj75} that any tree satisfies Sturm nodal theorem: the $n$-th eigenfunction has $n-1$ sign flips.
-The spectral shift of $H$ with respect to $S$ can then be interpreted as ``extra number of sign flips''\footnote{Under some simplifying assumptions, in the quantity $\sigma = \phi - (n-1)$, the number of sign flips $\phi$ remains the same --- since the eigenfunction $f$ is unchanged --- but the position $n$ of the eigenvalue in the spectrum may change due to the spectral shift}, compared to the baseline number $n-1$ which is in turn equal to the Morse index of $\lambda_n(\alpha)$ by Theorem~\ref{thm:allK_variation} (or Theorem~\ref{thm:main_additive}). \end{example}
+The spectral shift of $H$ with respect to $S$ can then be interpreted as ``extra number of sign flips''\footnote{Under some simplifying assumptions, in the quantity $\sigma = \phi - (n-1)$, the number of sign flips $\phi$ remains the same --- since the eigenfunction $f$ is unchanged --- but the position $n$ of the eigenvalue in the spectrum may change due to the spectral shift}, compared to the baseline number $n-1$.
+On the other hand, the spectral shift is equal to the Morse index of $\lambda_n(\alpha)$ by Theorem~\ref{thm:allK_variation} (or Theorem~\ref{thm:main_additive}). \end{example}

 Let us now extend and formalize the above example.
 Let $H$ be a real symmetric $N\times N$ matrix representing the \term{Schr\"odinger operator} (with generalized edge weights) on a connected graph $\Gamma=(\cV, \cE)$ in the following sense, \begin{itemize} \item $\cV = \{1,\ldots,N\}$, \item $H_{u,v} = H_{v,u}$, \item for $u\neq v$,